Preview of Upcoming Programs

 Family Weekend Welcome Reception hosted by Student & Campus Life

 Join us as we officially welcome you to Family Weekend!
-Robert W. and Elizabeth C. Staley Dean of Students Marla Love will be in attendance along with other administrators to chat with you and answer questions.
-Our program will begin at 5:30 pm.
+President Michael Kotlikoff and Vice President of Student and Campus Life, Dr. Ryan Lombardi, will attend, along with other administrators, to chat with you and answer questions.
+Our program will begin at 5:30 p.m.

 7:00 PM